What is a PAN card, PAN number, and what you should know about it

 PANs are available not only for Indian citizens.
 You can receive a PAN being a foreigner (or if you run a foreign business/entity).
 Therefore, Indian citizens/entities can apply for a PAN by filling Form 49A (let’s not get into details about official forms and papers; you can find all required data on governmental and tax agency websites).
 If you are a foreigner or foreign entity, then you need to fill Form 49AA.

-Regardless of which type of service you have requested (new РАN, corrections, etc) it is possible for an applicant to track the status of the application through the special number that is provided to him/her.
+Regardless of the type of service you have requested (new РАN, corrections, etc), you can track the status of the application using its number.

 First of all, a PAN card is necessary for carrying out any kind of financial transaction, so it is compulsory to have this thing if you are a taxpayer.
 Apparently, you would need a PAN card when it comes to income taxes, tax refunds, and any other deals related to the Income Tax Department.